loreanvictor/pree/README.md

 <br>

 > [!NOTE]
-> Declarative shadow DOM is a relatively new feature coming to modern browsers.
-You can check [its support here](https://caniuse.com/declarative-shadow-dom).
+> `pree` uses [declarative shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#declaratively_with_html) for prerendering web components.
+Declarative shadow DOM is a relatively new feature not supported by [older browsers](https://caniuse.com/declarative-shadow-dom).
 Browsers that don't support it won't get the benefits of pre-rendering
 > web components.
 This also means that [build time components](#build-time-scripts) won't work in these browsers.

 <br>

-## Frontmatter
+## Metadata

-You can use front matter on top of your HTML files to specify metadata.
-Front matter is a block of YAML or JSON between two lines of three dashes.
-For example:
+Use [front matter](https://www.scribendi.com/academy/articles/front_matter.en.html#:~:text=Front%20matter%20is%20the%20first,a%20preface%2C%20and%20much%20more.) on top of your HTML files to specify metadata:

 ```html
 ---